nurulhudaapon/blog.nurulhudaapon.com/cm4r34vsv000008ky4fao3fz7.md

 # Saint Martin Tour

 **January’24** — Thanks to my awesome university friends for organizing the smooth tour.
-Initially there weren’t enough tourmates to be found, but at the end we ended up with 20 people on the tour and for everyone enjoyed the tour.
+Initially there weren’t enough tour-mates to be found, but at the end we ended up with 20 people on the tour and for everyone enjoyed the tour.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1734175206181/7627cfc7-86c3-4f41-b40b-b3cd60cc7660.png align="left")